gravitational/teleport/docs/4.1/ssh_gsuite.md

 Before you get started you’ll need:

 - An Enterprise version of Teleport v4.1.4 or greater, downloaded from [https://dashboard.gravitational.com/](https://dashboard.gravitational.com/web/).
 - Be a G Suite Super Admin.
 As Google Best Practices, we would recommend setting up a seperate super admin with 2FA vs using your user.
     - e.g. A dedicated account ben-ops@practice.io vs my daily ben@practice.io
 - Ability to create GCP Project.
     - This might require signing up to GCP, but for this project it won’t require using any paid services.
-It’s just a side affect of G Suite and GCP being closing related.
+It’s just a side effect of G Suite and GCP being closely related.
 - Have a [verified Domain](https://support.google.com/a/answer/60216?hl=en ).
 - Setup G Suite Groups